Where you can fly (Points 3 to 9)

 A crowd is any group of people who cannot move away quickly because of the number of other people around them.

-Never do this, no matter what size of drone or model aircraft you have.
+Never fly over people who are crowded together, no matter what size of drone or model aircraft you have.

 Examples of places where people are often crowded together include: